JetBrains/Qodana/topics/python-draft.md

 generated in Qodana Cloud.
 If you use the %qp-co% linter, the project token is optional.

-If your project has external `pip` dependencies, set them up using the [`bootstrap`](before-running-qodana.md) field in the [YAML-formatted configuration file](qodana-yaml.md).
+If your project has external `pip` dependencies, set them up using the [`bootstrap`](before-running-qodana.md) key in the [YAML-formatted configuration file](qodana-yaml.md).
 For example, if your project dependencies are specified by the `requirements.txt` file in your project root, in the configuration file add the following line:

 ```yaml